python/devguide/gh-faq.rst

 How to format my comments nicely?
 ---------------------------------

-There is a wonderful `beginner guide to writing and formatting on Github
+There is a wonderful `beginner guide to writing and formatting on GitHub
 <https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github>`_.
 Highly recommended.